MXP2095onetechguy/NodeJS-browser/README.md

 Title text is planned

-check copypasta is used to finf uout what you have in your clipboard
+check copypasta is used to find out what you have in your clipboard

 command to use: